mobeloper/car_rental_app_console/README.md

 For simplicity, let’s assume that:
 - Customers may rent cars using one of the following options: hourly, daily, or weekly rental.
-- Customers can freely choose the number of cars they wish to rent as long as the quantity of available cars exceeds their requested amount.
+- Customers can freely choose the number of cars they wish to rent as long as the quantity of available cars exceeds their requested amount